NVE/AquireTokenDeamonApp/ReadMe.md

 ﻿# TestDeamonApp

-This is a console app demonstration how to aquire an access token from a Microsoft AzureAD B2C Tenant, and how to used it when calling a protected NVE API, in this case the Regoba API.
+This is a console app demonstration how to aquire an access token from a Microsoft AzureAD B2C Tenant, and how to used it when calling a protected NVE API, in this case the Regobs API.

 ## Prerequisites